gbv/cocoda/README.md

   "color-primary-l": "40%"
 }
 ```
-Internally, HEX values will be converted to HSL for properties defined in the HSL format.
+Internally, RGB values will also be converted to HSL for properties if the property supports HSL.

 ## Maintainers